impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 }
 ```

 We've seen a test like this before.
-The goal is to cover [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-exec#L36-L41).
-We create a hook file whose output depends on certain values being set for the [internal field separator](https://web.archive.org/web/20220715010436/https://www.baeldung.com/linux/ifs-shell-variable).
+The goal is to cover [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-exec#L36-L41){:target="_blank" rel="noopener"}.
+We create a hook file whose output depends on certain values being set for the [internal field separator](https://web.archive.org/web/20220715010436/https://www.baeldung.com/linux/ifs-shell-variable){:target="_blank" rel="noopener"}.
 We then set the Ruby version to the machine's default version, and run `rbenv exec` with a command that we know will be on the user's machine (the `env` command, which ships with all `bash` terminals).
 When we run `rbenv exec`, we set the value of the internal field separator to the characters which our hook depends on in order to produce the expected output.
 Lastly, we assert that the command was successful and that the output was printed to STDOUT as expected.

 (stopping here for the day; 96843 words)